AriFordsham/GHCWiki/late-lam-lift.md

 Since heap allocation is expensive, this has the possibility of making programs run faster.
+The challenge is all about getting consistent speedups.

 There is a ticket to track progress: [\#9476](https://gitlab.haskell.org//ghc/ghc/issues/9476).

-There are also some useful notes and background on [Frisby2013Q1](frisby2013-q1).

-One thing that used to hamper us was that lifting a function that closes over a join point would spoil it; but spotting that wasn't very easy.
-Nowadays, though, join points are a syntactic form, so are easily spotted, so that problem at least has gone away.

-The challenge is all about getting consistent speedups.
+There's a paper in the making at [ https://github.com/sgraf812/late-lam-lift/blob/master/paper.pdf](https://github.com/sgraf812/late-lam-lift/blob/master/paper.pdf).

 ## Tickets